austinhuang0131/austinhuang0131.github.io/index.md

 ### What other stuff are there on this website?
 You can have a look at the [sitemap](/sitemap).

+lmao Michael O snuck this in here (You should visit my website [here](https://michaelo.online)

 {% include def.html %}